-Set this switch to "LO" to turn on the low beam and the taillight.
-Set the switch to "HI" to turn on the high beam and the taillight.
+Set this switch to "LO" to turn on the low beams and the taillight.
+Set the switch to "HI" to turn on the high beams and the taillight.
 Set the switch to "OFF" to turn off all the lights.

-The headlight and the taillight can be turned on only when the engine is running.
+The headlights and the taillight can be turned on only when the engine is running.